-After completely reworking its MBA application essay questions last season, the admissions committee at the University of Virginia’s Darden School has done just a little fine-tuning this year.
-Candidates must still respond to five prompts and do so within a 700-word limit, but a new query has been added, while two previous ones have been combined into a single question.
-As a whole, the prompts again cover applicants’ personal, educational, and career objectives while touching on aspects of Darden’s particular character and ethos—notably, its learning teams, vast international reach, and (now) diversity.
-In this analysis, we offer our best essay advice for all of the school’s 2019–2020 questions.
+Two years ago, the admissions committee at the University of Virginia’s Darden School of Business completely reworked its MBA application essay questions, but for this season and the last, the school has done only a little fine-tuning.
+Ostensibly, this indicates that the variety and presentation of the prompts are generating the kind of input the admissions department wants in evaluating its candidates.
+Applicants must respond to five prompts and do so within a 700-word limit (or 705, if you want to get specific).
+As a whole, the essays cover candidates’ personal, educational, and career objectives while touching on aspects of Darden’s particular character and ethos—notably, its learning teams, vast international reach, and diversity.
+Applicants who feel they have still more they need to impart to the admissions committee can take advantage of the school’s 250-word optional essay as well.
+In this analysis, we offer our best essay advice for the school’s 2020–2021 questions.

 Leadership: Darden strives to identify and cultivate responsible leaders who follow their purpose.
 Please provide an example of a situation in which you have made a meaningful impact.
 (200 words)

-Darden’s first essay prompt is an interesting hybrid of two questions it posed last season, one about leadership style and the other about impact.
-This new presentation cleverly touches on both, the assumption likely being that when you brought about the meaningful result in question, you did so while in a leadership position or at least when acting in a leadership capacity.
+Darden’s first essay prompt is an interesting hybrid of two questions it posed two seasons ago, one about leadership style and the other about impact.
+This current presentation cleverly touches on both, the assumption likely being that when you brought about the meaningful result in question, you did so while in an official leadership position or at least when acting in a leadership capacity.
 Therefore, by describing what you achieved and how you did so, you will naturally also reveal information about your leadership style.

 At mbaMission, we love when admissions committees request examples, because they invite essays that use a narrative structure, and we believe such essays tend to be not only more revelatory but also more interesting to read (always good when trying to make an impression on someone who reads literally thousands of essays each year!).
-For example, you might start by launching directly into your story: “Although I had never led a committee that spanned three departments before, I found myself….”
-In a Darden FAQs blog post, an admissions representative advises, “Our basic advice is to show don’t tell—examples are always best” but also cautions applicants to “not be so broad as to preclude self-reflection and meaningful insight.
-We are interested in getting to know how you think, how you approach working with others, your sense of self-awareness and your willingness to be self-reflective.”
+To illustrate, you might start by launching directly into your story: “Although I had never led a committee that spanned three departments before, I found myself….”
+In a Discover Darden blog post, an admissions representative advises, “Our basic advice is to show, don’t tell.
+Examples are always best,” then cautions, “but do not be so broad as to preclude self-reflection and meaningful insight.”

 Because Darden wants to know about your “impact,” you will have to clearly show the results of your actions, but the admissions committee also wants to understand that the decisions you made and steps you took clearly paid off and that a project, company, organization, individual, or product experienced some kind of change as a result.
 In other words, in addition to explaining what was achieved and why it was significant, you must illustrate the values, thought process, and initiatives that made it possible.
 Also, make note of the words “responsible” and “purpose” in this prompt and keep them in mind as you brainstorm ideas for this mini essay.
 Qualities related to these concepts would be good ones to highlight if they are truly part of your authentic story.

 Diversity: Diversity and inclusion are critical to our mission and they work best when they are an integral and celebrated part of our community.
-Read University of Virginia’s Diversity & Inclusion Vision Statement.
+Read the University of Virginia’s Commitment to Diversity.
 Share a time in which you engaged with a perspective, identity, community, or experience that was different from your own and how it impacted your worldview.
 (200 words)